 How to file a tax extension

 It happens, and it’s okay to file for an extension to the filing deadline.
-April 18 is also the deadline for filing a Form 4868 to request a six-month extension on filing your tax return.
+April 18 is also the deadline for filing a Form 4868 to request a six-month extension on filing your tax return, to October 16.
 Note that the extension does not mean you get an extension on paying your taxes.
 If you owe money, you’ll want to attend to that to avoid getting hit with penalties or interest fees.
 (The extension deadline for expatriates and active military on duty outside the U.S. is June 15).